-The Commission applies a pragmatic, risk-based approach to regulating the Bailiwick's financial services sector, and this is reflected in the Cyber Security Rules, 2020 ("the Rules").
+The Commission applies a pragmatic, risk-based approach, to regulating the Bailiwick's financial services sector and this is reflected in the Cyber Security Rules, 2020 ("the Rules").

-As with other material risks, all licensed institutions are required to have robust policies, procedures and controls in place to identify, assess and manage cyber security risks on an on-going basis consistent with the minimum licensing requirements.
+As with other material risks, all licensed institutions are required to have robust policies, procedures and controls in place to identify, assess and manage cyber security risks on an ongoing basis consistent with the minimum licensing requirements.

-The Rules focus on five core principles outlined in a number of international cyber security frameworks; Identify, Protect, Detect, Respond and Recover.
+These Rules focus on five core principles outlined in a number of international cyber security frameworks -

+• Identify, Protect, Detect, Respond and Recover.

 The Commission recognises that there is no "one size fits all" approach to addressing cyber risks with specific business circumstances varying greatly from Firm to Firm.
+It may be appropriate for Firms to consider accreditation or certification from a recognised body, such as Cyber Essentials, Cyber Essentials Plus or ISO270001.
+These accreditations may help a Firm in meeting some of the requirements set out in the Rules, however, accreditation alone is unlikely to result in full compliance.

-The following guidance provides Boards1 with examples of how a Firm may satisfy the requirements laid out in the Rules.
+The following guidance provides Boards with examples of how a Firm may satisfy the requirements laid out in the Rules.
 Not all of the examples outlined in this guidance will be relevant to all Firms and it remains the responsibility of the Board to ensure that the Firm complies with the Rules.